Vietnamese in New Orleans: History

 Large waves of Vietnamese arrived in New Orleans beginning around 1975 after the Fall of Saigon.
-One reason why many Vietnamese settled in New Orleans was because of the climate similar to that of Vietnam, a country colonized by France, not unlike Louisiana itself.
+One reason why many Vietnamese settled in New Orleans was because of the climate similar to that of Vietnam, and Vietnam was a country colonized by France, not unlike Louisiana itself.
 In addition, many Vietnamese fleeing were Catholic, and Catholic Charities brought them specifically to New Orleans.
 The first groups settled in Section 8 properties in the Versailles area of New Orleans East.
 The first 200 families trickled into New Orleans, half going to the Versailles Apartments in New Orleans East and the other half going to Kingstown Marrero Apartments.
 Both New Orleans East and the Westbank were settled by the Vietnamese at the same time.
 In later periods, Vietnamese settlements spread to other parts of the metropolitan New Orleans area including other sections of New Orleans East, Avondale, and the City of Gretna.

 The New Orleans East section was flooded by Hurricane Katrina in 2005.
 Sara Roahen, the author of Gumbo Tales: Finding My Place at the New Orleans Table, wrote that the Vietnamese had been accustomed to hardship and therefore were not as devastated by the effects of the storm, and that of the groups in the flooded zones the Vietnamese had "rallied" the fastest.